emberjs/rfcs/text/0000-ember-data-request-service.md

 A `Future` is cancellable via `abort`.

-Middlewares may optionally expose a ReadableStream to the `Future` for streaming data; however, when doing so the future should not resolve until the response stream is fully read.
+Handlers may optionally expose a ReadableStream to the `Future` for streaming data; however, when doing so the future should not resolve until the response stream is fully read.